All faculty hiring is facilitated by the Office of Academic Affairs.

 Step 7: Request Permission to Conduct Preliminary Interviews

-Ask the EAAA to request permission to conduct preliminary interviews, such as by phone.
+Ask the EAAA to request permission to conduct preliminary interviews, such as by phone or Zoom.
 She will let you know when they are approved.
 You will interview everyone on your long list.
+No interview can be recorded without the Legal Counsel's approval.
 Please ask candidates their salary expectations so you can get a sense of their viability.
 Note, you are not to inform candidates of our salary expectations.

 Step 8: Campus Interviews